Write any Arabic word

 We know that we normally use the final form in the end of a word.

 But the letter before is right joining and refuses to conenct.
 (If you remember, it was the same situation with the last letter of the word for foot.)
-We therefore choose the final form instead:
+We therefore choose the isolated form instead:

 Now we can connect all three letters.

 And we have a word where none of the letters are joined!
 That's not so common in Arabic.

 As you know, the vowel a is optional.
 But if you want to write it, it is just a short line above the consonant.

 Now we have written the Arabic word for lesson and the lesson is over!